 As the popularity of Kenguru grows, the biggest challenge for the two owners is to fulfill the numerous customer orders (a happy problem) but above all to perfect the vehicle.

 In fact, a more advanced model for a larger wheelchair with a joystick-based drive system is in the works to give even drivers with less upper body strength the ability to use Kenguru.

-“We don't have enough funds to build more cars.
-And the problem of not being able to meet demand is singular, but we are sure that this will be resolved soon: we have offers of financing from the USA, Spain, Germany and other countries ”, say Istvan and Stacy.
+"We do not have enough funds to build more cars.
+And it is a singular problem that we are unable to meet demand, but we are sure that this will be resolved soon: we have offers of financing from the USA, Spain, Germany and other countries", they say.
+Istvan and Stacy.

-The creation of Kenguru is a huge step forward for both electric vehicles and wheelchair users, and we can't wait to see what the company is capable of now that it has more funds.
+The creation of Kenguru is a huge step forward for both electric vehicles and wheelchair users, and we can't wait to see what the company is capable of now that it can count on more funds.